zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 ```

 > - The `Client.getNetworkStats` method requires Google Chrome 61 or later and compatibility is not guaranteed.
 See [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API).
-> - It takes at most 3 seconds to get the statistics of the `Client.getTransportStats` method.
+> - It takes less than 3 seconds to get the statistics of the `Client.getTransportStats` method.

 <a name ="local_stream_statistics"></a>
 ### Get the statistics of the local stream